trungdullc/01noobHacker/overthewire/Bandit2425.md

-# Bandit Level 24 → Level 25 Brute-forcing with bash scripting and netcat
+# Bandit Level 24 → Level 25 Breaking out of a restricted environment with more and vim

 ## Previous Flag
 <b>iCi86ttT4KSNe1armKiwbQNmB3YJP3q4</b>